 Prevention and planning

-Don’t be put off by the fact that some bamboos can be horribly invasive.
+Don’t be put off by the fact that some bamboos can be agressive or invasive.
 There’s actually a wide variety of clumping bamboo species, which keep to a pretty confined area.
 If you stick with these types of bamboo, you won’t run into the problem of running bamboo taking over your garden and your neighborhood.

 Otherwise, it’s always a good idea to use a bamboo root barrier, such as Bamboo Shield, shown above and available from Amazon.
 These thick, plastic barriers go about 2-3 feet deep into the ground and contain the running rhizomes quite nicely.
 Just give the bamboo enough room within the barrier to stretch out.
 And be sure to check around the barrier once in a while to look for jumpers and runaway rhizomes trying to escape the barrier.
 You can never be too safe with these guys.